 Course Coordinator: “Business Administration and the Law,” BBA Program, Schulich School of Business, York University, 2000-2001, 2002-2003.

-Asked to assist the National Association of Corporate Directors in a social media pod at their annual Board Leadership Conference, October 11-13, to expose directors in a more in-depth and hands on way to social media (forthcoming).
+Asked to assist the National Association of Corporate Directors in a social media pod at their annual Board Leadership Conference, October 11-13, 2013, and Oct 12-14, 2014, to expose directors in a more in-depth and hands on way to social media.